Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 Now the Workflow Editor is open and you can view and modify your training course.
 On the left, the list of chapters is displayed.
 You can use as many as you want, but let us stick to a single one in this tutorial.
 You can see the chapter workflow on the right.
 An empty chapter has only a starting point.

-To add a step, click with the right mouse button anywhere on the empty area and choose the `Add Step` option.
-To remove a step, click on the step with the right mouse button and choose the `Delete Step` option.
+To add a step, click with the right mouse button anywhere on the empty area and choose the `Add step` option.
+To remove a step, click on the step with the right mouse button and choose the `Delete` option.
 You can drag a step around the canvas with the left mouse button.

 > Learn more about the [Workflow Editor](../innoactive-creator/workflow-editor.md).

 Now, add three new steps to the training.

 We need to connect them with transitions: first, add an outgoing transition to each step by pressing the small white round buttons with a `+` sign on every step node.
-Then connect the starting point of the chapter to the first step by dragging the transition origin (a white circle) to the transition target (a white circle with a `>` sign) of the target step.
+Then connect the starting point of the chapter to the first step by dragging the transition origin (a white circle) to the target step.
 Repeat to connect the first step to the second one, and the second one to the third one.
-Also add an outgoing transition to the third step but leave it as it is.
+Leave the outgoing transition of the third step as it is.
 It will automatically lead to the end of the chapter as it has no target step.

-To delete a transition, right-click the transition's starting point and choose `Delete Transition`.
-Please note that the transition from the chapter's starting point cannot be deleted.
+To delete a transition, right-click the transition's starting point and choose `Delete transition`.
+Please note that the last transition of each step cannot be deleted.

 Click on the first step to open it in the `Step Inspector`.